-I have been interested in tech since university when I took an elective Java programming class.
-I loved it, and I knew I wanted to make it my career.
-After graduating from college with a bachelor's degree in Chemistry, I worked as a marketing manager in the tourism industry.
-I met with a lot of marketers who got the business skills, but not technical skills to understand SEO and build websites, so I changed my career to become a software engineer in an Australian consultant firm and gained advanced front-end development skills.
-After work, I took a part-time degree in computer science, which I found to be incredibly rewarding.
+I've been interested in technology since university, where I took an elective in Java programming.
+I fell in love with the subject and knew I wanted to make it my career.
+After earning a bachelor's degree in Chemistry, I worked as a marketing manager in the tourism industry.
+There, I met many marketers with business acumen but lacking technical skills, particularly in SEO and website building.
+This inspired me to switch careers and become a software engineer at an Australian consulting firm, where I gained advanced front-end development skills.
+Outside of work, I pursued a part-time degree in computer science, which proved to be incredibly rewarding.

 One significant challenge during my software consulting role at Accenture was adhering to tight timelines.
 I managed a large customer-based mobile app for an airline.
 Given the numerous feature requirements, I adopted an agile approach to continually deliver value.
 Occasionally, I had to negotiate with the product owner to overcome project blockers.
 Ultimately, we launched the mobile app successfully, meeting business requirements and earning customer satisfaction.
 This experience taught me that technology alone can't solve all business problems.
 Hence, I enrolled in a part-time MBA program to better understand the intersection of business and technology.

 While consulting for EY in the banking sector, we faced a setback involving the choice of a cloud platform.
 We initially developed a banking wallet product using Amazon Web Services (AWS), assuming it met all requirements.
 However, just before going live, we realized that the AWS data center in Hong Kong was delayed.
 Due to regulatory requirements, we had to migrate to Microsoft Azure.
 I advised and executed the new technical architecture to ensure compliance.